High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise

-The first widely used framework is the \textit{fully stochastic} setup, where at each iteration a single sample or a fixed batch of samples is drawn to estimate the objective gradient, and a sequence ${\beta_k}$ assists in stepsize selection.
-Gradient estimates are typically assumed to be unbiased, with~\mbox{variance}~either bounded or subject to a growth condition.
-Under this setup, \citet{Berahas2021Sequential} introduced~the~first line-search SSQP method, while \citet{Fang2024Fully} introduced the first trust-region SSQP method.
-Building on these designs, subsequent extensions in algorithm design and analysis have been~\mbox{reported} \citep[see, e.g.,][]{Berahas2023Stochastic, Berahas2023Accelerating, Curtis2023Stochastic, Curtis2024Sequential, Curtis2024Stochastic, Beiser2023Adaptive, Bollapragada2023adaptive, Berahas2025Sequential, Curtis2025Almost, Kuang2025Online}.
-The non-asymptotic~iteration complexity has also been investigated under this setup.
-Based on the algorithm in \citet{Berahas2021Sequential}, \citet{Curtis2023Worst} established a worst-case iteration complexity of $\mathcal{O}(\epsilon^{-4})$ for first-order $\epsilon$-stationarity with high probability, assuming that the trial step is solved exactly in~each~\mbox{iteration}~and $\beta_k$ is constant.
-Meanwhile, \citet{Na2025Statistical} established the local convergence guarantee of the SSQP method with decaying $\beta_k$, demonstrating the same $\mathcal{O}(\epsilon^{-4})$ iteration complexity~for~first-order $\epsilon$-stationarity while allowing the trial step to be solved inexactly in each iteration.
-In addition, \cite{Lu2024Variance} measured the $\epsilon$-stationarity by expected optimality residual and deterministic feasibility residual (i.e., constraint violation), and established $\tilde{\O}(\epsilon^{-3})$ sample complexity and $\tilde{\O}(\epsilon^{-4})$ iteration complexity for first-order stationarity, where $\tilde{\O}(\cdot )$ hides the logarithmic term.
+The first widely used framework is the \textit{fully stochastic} setup, where at each iteration a single sample or a fixed batch of samples is drawn to estimate the objective gradient, and a prespecified sequence is utilized to assist the stepsize selection.
+Gradient estimates are typically assumed to be unbiased, with variance either bounded or subject to a growth condition.
+Under this setup, \citet{Berahas2021Sequential} introduced the first line-search SSQP method, while \citet{Fang2024Fully} introduced the first trust-region SSQP method.
+Building on these designs, subsequent extensions in algorithm design and analysis have been reported \citep[see, e.g.,][]{Berahas2023Stochastic, Berahas2023Accelerating, Curtis2024Sequential, Curtis2024Stochastic, Beiser2023Adaptive, Bollapragada2023adaptive, Berahas2025Sequential, Curtis2025Almost, Curtis2025Stochastic, Curtis2026Single, Kuang2025Online}.
+The non-asymptotic iteration complexity has also been investigated under this setup.
+Based on the algorithm in \citet{Berahas2021Sequential}, \citet{Curtis2023Worst} established a worst-case iteration complexity of $\mathcal{O}(\epsilon^{-4})$ for first-order $\epsilon$-stationarity with high probability, assuming that the trial step is solved exactly in each iteration and the input prespecified stepsize-related sequence is constant.
+Meanwhile, \citet{Na2025Statistical} established the local convergence guarantee of the SSQP method with decaying stepsize, demonstrating the same $\mathcal{O}(\epsilon^{-4})$ iteration complexity for first-order $\epsilon$-stationarity while allowing the trial step to be solved inexactly in each iteration.
+In addition, \citet{Lu2024Variance} measured the $\epsilon$-stationarity by expected optimality residual and deterministic feasibility residual (i.e., constraint violation), and established $\tilde{\O}(\epsilon^{-3})$ sample complexity and $\tilde{\O}(\epsilon^{-4})$ iteration complexity for first-order stationarity, where $\tilde{\O}(\cdot )$ hides the logarithmic term.